NoeSamaille/unet-lung-segmentation/README.md

 # Lung Segmentation

-Lung Segmentation using a UNet model on 3D CT scans.
+Lung Segmentation using a U-Net model on 3D CT scans.

 ## Current results example :